marceloboeira/secret_advisor/README.md

 #Secret Advisor

- :envelope: An elegant and simple way to to send secret advices to co-workers without drawing too much attention, focused on small teams.
+> :envelope: An elegant and simple way to to send secret advices to co-workers without drawing too much attention, focused on small teams.

+## Setup

+Create the `.env` file:

+`$ touch .env`

+Add the env variables to the `.env` file:

+`MONGODB_HOST=...` - Usually localhost or docker-host

 ## Contributing